FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 image: blogs/python-fusionauth-deactivate.png
 ---

 Did you know that you can deactivate, reactivate, or delete a user within your applications using API calls from the FusionAuth-Client Python library?
-These tools are great for data conscious organizations, executing your organization’s data handling compliance policies (i.e. - GDPR requests), and fast user management for developers using FusionAuth.
+These tools are great for data conscious organizations, executing your organization’s data handling compliance policies (_[Learn more about GDPR data compliance here](/blog/2019/01/29/white-paper-developers-guide-gdpr)_), and fast user management for developers using FusionAuth.
 This tutorial will give us a chance to explore more of the FusionAuth-Client Library for Python while learning about these three valuable API calls.

 <!--more-->

-TODO - Callout box
-### Developer's Guide to the GDPR
-“Data privacy must be designed into the development of business processes for products and services.
-This means data privacy needs to be incorporated into the requirements and scope of all business processes in an application.”
-[Learn more](/blog/2019/03/19/is-fusionauth-gdpr-compliant) about features that keep FusionAuth identity servers GDPR compliant, and check out our [Developer’s Guide to The GDPR](/blog/2019/01/29/white-paper-developers-guide-gdpr)!

 ## Here’s what we’ll cover:
 1. Introduction to FusionAuth User Management in Python